Maks6831/readme-generator-/README.md

 ## Tests
 Hello
 ## Questions
-If you have any queries please feel free to contact me : hello
+If you have any queries please feel free to contact me : Hello
-Github: <a href="github.com/Maks6831">click here</a>
+Github: <a href="https://github.com/Maks6831">click here</a>